werf/werf/docs/pages/how_to/distributed_build.md

 ### Cleanup stages

-Dapp has an efficient cleanup functionality which can help you to avoid overflow registry and disk space on _build nodes_.
-You can read more about dapp cleanup functionality [here]({{ site.baseurl }}/reference/registry/cleaning.html).
+Werf has an efficient cleanup functionality which can help you to avoid overflow registry and disk space on _build nodes_.
+You can read more about werf cleanup functionality [here]({{ site.baseurl }}/reference/registry/cleaning.html).

-In the results of dapp works, we have images in a registry and a build cache.
-Build cache exists only on build node and to the registry dapp push only built images.
+In the results of werf works, we have images in a registry and a build cache.
+Build cache exists only on build node and to the registry werf push only built images.

 There are two stages — `cleanup_registry` and `cleanup_builder`, in the `.gitlab-ci.yml` file for the cleanup process.
 Every stage has only one job in it and order of stage definition (see `stages` list in the top of the `.gitlab-ci.yml` file) is essential.

-The first step in the cleanup process is to clean registry from unused images (built from stale or deleted branches and so on — see more [about dapp cleanup]({{ site.baseurl }}/reference/registry/cleaning.html)).
+The first step in the cleanup process is to clean registry from unused images (built from stale or deleted branches and so on — see more [about werf cleanup]({{ site.baseurl }}/reference/registry/cleaning.html)).
 This work will be done on the `cleanup_registry` stage.
-On this stage, dapp connect to the registry and to the kubernetes cluster.
+On this stage, werf connect to the registry and to the kubernetes cluster.
 That is why at this stage we need to use deploy runner.
-From kubernetes cluster, dapp gets info about images are currently used by pods.
+From kubernetes cluster, werf gets info about images are currently used by pods.

 The second step — is to clean up cache on the build node **after** registry has been cleaned.
-The important word is — after, because dapp will use info from the registry to clean up build cache, and if you haven't cleaned registry you won't get an efficiently cleaned build cache.
+The important word is — after, because werf will use info from the registry to clean up build cache, and if you haven't cleaned registry you won't get an efficiently cleaned build cache.
 That's why is important that the `cleanup_builder` stage starts after the `cleanup_registry` stage.

 Add the following lines to `.gitlab-ci.yml` file: